-The Never Grow Old fitness program download in PDF format.
-Feel free to get access to Cody Sipe & Dan M. Ritchie guide only if you want to feel 20 years younger.
-At older ages, active healthy lifestyle is more important than ever.
+At older ages, an active healthy lifestyle is more important than ever.
 Regular exercise not only maintain joint flexibility, allow longer to remain independent and will slow down the signs of aging, but it can also help to increase energy, to cope with some symptoms of the disease and prevent the occurrence of age-related pains.

-Besides from good affect for the body, exercise will also help preserve mental acuity, reaction, memory and good mood.
+Besides good effects for the body, exercise will also help preserve mental acuity, reaction, memory, and a good mood.
 Physical activity is your ticket to a healthy old age.
 If you have difficulties with mobility, disability, weight problems, injuries or diabetes, then you certainly should be careful with the selection of exercises.
-However, this is not the reason to give up on fitness.
+However, this is not a reason to give up on fitness.
 The doctor can certainly help you choose the type of activity which will accommodate your specific needs.

 Difficulties in fitness for 60+

 - You may experience problems with the maintenance of regular exercise, or a probability of failure;

 - You might feel insecure because of illness, injury or fear to get hurt;